michaelneale/goose-perception/README.md

 ### Operating Modes

-### Passive Listening Mode
+#### Passive Listening Mode
-1. Captures audio from your microphone in real-time
+1. Captures audio from your microphone in real-time (continuous)
-2. Processes the audio in 5-second chunks
+2. Processes the audio in 5-second chunks (sequential)
 3. Maintains a rolling buffer of recent speech (default: 30 seconds)
 4. Continuously monitors for the wake word "goose"
 5. Shows minimal output to indicate it's working

-### Active Listening Mode
+#### Active Listening Mode
-1. Triggered when the wake word is detected
+1. Triggered when the wake word is detected and verified by the classifier
-2. Displays the context from before the wake word was spoken
+2. Preserves the context from before the wake word was spoken
 3. Continues actively transcribing all speech
 4. Monitors for a period of silence (default: 3 seconds)
 5. When silence is detected, saves the entire conversation (context + active speech)
 6. Returns to passive listening mode

+During active listening, the system prioritizes capturing the complete conversation.
+It continues to buffer audio in the background, ensuring no speech is missed even during transcription.

 ### Conversation Capture
 - Complete conversations are saved as both audio (.wav) and text (.txt) files